Seryjnyy/ai-charades-server/README.md

 - You will need Node installed.

-#### For devolvement
+#### For development

 - Run it locally.
   ```
   npm run dev
   ```
-  - This will use nodemon for automatic app restart on changes.
+  - This will use nodemon for automatic app restarts on changes.

 #### Just running it